pmxy/impfe/README.md

 ImpFE
 ========
 ImpFE is a GUI client for the online multiplayer strategy game Imperium.
+ImpFE uses the X11 library Xforms for the GUI, mpg123 and libol for music and sound.

 In Imperium players will be given a certain amount of money to pay for the expenses of operating a starship, and may try to increase their wealth by mining ore and gold, selling items to other players, etc.